aj3705/serverless-microservices/README.md

 0. Customer places an order for bikes on aj bikes website
 1. Website sends a create order request to the Azure API Manager (APIM), the Microservices Gateway for aj bikes Microservices
 2. APIM sends the create order request to Orders Microservice, which is implemented using Azure Functions.
-Azure Functions is a per per execution serverless service.
+Azure Functions is a pay per execution serverless service.
 3. Orders Microservice stores the order in the Orders database implemented using Azure Cosmos DB
-4. Orders Microservice enqueues "Order Created" event in the Azure Service bus that is used for Microservices communications.
+4. Orders Microservice enqueues "Order Created" event in the Azure Service Bus Queue which is used for Microservices communications.
-5. Order Created Event triggers the Shipment Microservice implemented using Azure Functions
+5. Order Created event triggers the Shipment Microservice implemented using Azure Functions
-6. Shipment Microservice reads the order data in the Order Created event and creates a Shipment in the Shipments databas implemented using Azure Cosmos DB
+6. Shipment Microservice reads the order data in the Order Created event and creates a Shipment in the Shipments database implemented using Azure Cosmos DB
 7. Shipment status is provided back to the customer via the APIM gateway.

 ## Steps: